-The team here at authentic Japanese snack box Sakuraco are huge fans of bonsai trees and one day aspire to take care of our own mini tree.
-Often a confusing and mysterious plant with a reputation of being high maintenance, today we’ll take a look into these gorgeous tiny trees with a religious background.
+The team here at authentic Japanese snack box Sakuraco are huge fans of bonsai trees and aspires to take care of our mini tree one day.
+Often a confusing and mysterious plant with a reputation for being high maintenance, we’ll look into these gorgeous tiny trees with a religious background today.

 Bringing the “Outside” Inside

-The story of the bonsai tree begins in China somewhere within the first millennium C.E.
-Originally cultivated by buddhist monks, their goal was to bring the outdoors into the indoor space, particularly temples.
-The actual date they first appeared is not explicitly clear, however many have come to believe that small potted trees first appeared between 500 and 1000 B.C.E.
+The story of the bonsai tree begins in China somewhere within the first millennium C.E., Originally cultivated by Buddhist monks.
+Their goal was to bring the outdoors into the indoor space, particularly temples.
+The actual date they first appeared is not explicitly precise.
+However, many believe that small potted trees first appeared between 500 and 1000 B.C.E.

 Appearing in Chinese art in the early common era (around 600 C.E.), it reflected a love of miniatures the Chinese people held, as it was believed that they held certain powers.
 Some even made miniature gardens, complete with trees and shrubs.
 The ceramic pot they were held in was of equal importance, creating a harmonious feeling between the miniature and the container in which it was kept.